BibianaC/CV/README.md

 # Bibiana Cristòfol Amat

 Passionate full-stack junior developer with a background in analytical and client management roles.
 I am interested in agile methodologies, test driven development and object oriented design.
-I am looking for a junior developer role in a fast paced environment where I can continue to learn an develop my code craftmanship.
+I am looking for a junior developer role in a fast paced environment where I can continue to learn and develop my code craftmanship.

 ## Skills